Student Payroll Procedures

+Student Payroll Procedures

+>

-The SEO will be monitoring student earnings throughout the year and will contact the student and employer if the guidelines above are not followed.
-For more information related to payroll guidelines, please see this section in the Student Employment Handbook.
+> The SEO will monitor student earnings throughout the year and will contact the student and employer if the guidelines above are not followed.

+>

-We strongly enourage students to sign up for direct deposit.
+> We strongly enourage students to sign up for direct deposit.
 You will avoid misplacing checks, having to go to the bank to cash a check, filling out forms with the Post Office to have mail sent elsewhere during break, etc. Signing up for direct deposit is done electronically.
 Review the instructions.
 You will need your bank information, account information and routing number.
 Please be advised that it can take 1-2 payrolls before the direct deposit goes into effect.